Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 Incontinence

-Mums with multiple pregnancies often suffer from excess skin and incontinence that can reduce their quality of life.
-Tummy tuck surgery can help them fixing these health impairments.
-It is important to know that you are not eligible for Medicare coverage, if you just need to remove excess skin as a result of pregnancy.
-It is likely that Medicare will cover part of your tummy tuck procedure after pregnancy if there are actual medical reasons for it; but you need to speak to your plastic surgeon to find out more.
+Mothers with multiple pregnancies can often suffer from excess skin and incontinence that can reduce their comfort.
+Tummy tuck (Abdominoplasty) surgery may help to improve these health impairments.
+It is important to note that you are not eligible for Medicare coverage if you just need to remove excess skin as a result of pregnancy.
+It is likely that Medicare will cover part of your tummy tuck (Abdominoplasty) procedure after pregnancy if there are actual medical reasons for it, but you need to speak to your specialist plastic surgeon to find out more.

 Abdominal Muscle Separation

-Abdominal separation or Diastasis Recti is common in mums and people who have lost massive amounts of weight.
+Abdominal separation or Diastasis Recti is common in mothers and people who have lost major amounts of weight.
 This muscle injury and weakness can result in actual medical issues, hence, an early repair is necessary.
-Diastasis recti surgery Medicare fund will help people partly to undergo tummy tuck procedure and easily repair this problem.
+For Diastasis recti surgery, Medicare may offer a rebate for people to undergo the tummy tuck (Abdominoplasty) procedure and repair this problem.

 Hernias

 Muscle weakness has the potential to cause a hernia when combined with other predisposing factors.
-A tummy tuck procedure can reduce the hernia and reduce the risk of any other hernia developing.
-Talk to Dr Doyle who is one of the best plastic surgeons in Queensland to know more about hernias, muscle weakness, and Medicare-funded procedure.
+A tummy tuck (Abdominoplasty) procedure can reduce the hernia and reduce the risk of any further hernias developing.
+Talk to Dr Doyle, who is an Australian specialist plastic surgeon in Queensland, to know more about hernias, muscle weakness, and Medicare-funded procedures.

-- 30165: Lipectomy, wedge excision of abdominal apron that is a direct consequence of significant weight loss.
-This applies to people with excess skin that hangs over their abdomen and pubic region like an apron.
+• 30165: Lipectomy, wedge excision of abdominal apron that is a direct consequence of significant weight loss.
+This applies to individuals with excess skin that hangs over their abdomen and pubic region like an apron.

-- 30168: Lipectomy, wedge excision of redundant non-abdominal skin and fat that is a direct consequence of significant weight loss.
-This applies to the procedure whit only 1 excision.
-It includes areas of the body like arms, legs, and so on.
-Like Arm lift and Leg lift.
+• 30168: Lipectomy, wedge excision of redundant non-abdominal skin and fat that is a direct consequence of significant weight loss.
+This applies to the procedure with only one excision.
+It includes areas of the body such as the arms, legs, and so on.
+For example, an arm lift and a leg lift.
 It is important to note that these numbers are subject to change.
 You should speak to your doctor in-depth and research the MBS online criteria.

 *Important Update*

-This new item number will provide patients more access to diastasis recti treatment and result in better health outcomes for new mums suffering this condition.
+This new item number will provide patients with more access to diastasis recti treatment and result in better health outcomes for new mums suffering from this condition.

-Basic Requirements for Tummy tuck Medicare Item Number
+Basic Requirements for Tummy Tuck (Abdominoplasty) Medicare Item Number

 30177: